claytonblythe/movie_colorify/README.md

 Here are some examples, I would like to integrate everything into python and bypass ffmpeg once I can figure that out.
 For now though it seems to be working quite well, the biggest time constraint is the ffmpeg coversion from video to all the still images.

+They look quite beautiful as well as being interesting, and they work as a wallpaper for a computer monitor very well.

 # Amelie
 ![Alt Test](https://github.com/claytonblythe/movie_colorify/blob/master/Amelie_finished_image_resized_3840%2C1080.jpg)